ADACS-Australia/2023_ASA_ECR_Python_Workshop/_episodes/BenchmarkingAndProfiling.md

 The above code is in the file [benchmarking.sh]({{page.roo}}{%link code/examples/benchmark.sh%}).

+As with any benchmarking / profiling work, you need to consider the fact that your computer is doing more than just run your code.
+At the very least it is also running the benchmarking/profiling software, but this should incur a very small memory/cpu overhead.
+When benchmarking you should:
+1. Have as few other programs running as possible,
+2. Try to make sure that your RAM use is minimal to start with, this will avoid [swapping](https://en.wikipedia.org/wiki/Memory_paging),
+3. Run your benchmark multiple times to get a confident answer, and to determine how much [caching](https://en.wikipedia.org/wiki/Cache_(computing)) is playing a role.

+If you want to determine how much resources are going to be required to run your program on an HPC system, then your first estimate would be based on running on your local machine and the "scaling up" the results.
+Note however that this is going to be a rough estimate only, as an HPC has many more components in play than your local machine.
+With your rough "scaled up" estimate you can often ask for some director's time to build and run your software on an HPC with the goal of estimating the total resource requirements that you'll be requesting.

 ### On PBSTorque systems like Gadi

 Whilst it's possible to estimate the cpu/time/ram requirements by running tasks on a desktop and then "scaling up" the results, this is an unreliable method, and usually requires a buffer of uncertainty.